pingcap/docs-dm/en/usage-scenario-shard-merge.md

         target-schema: "user"
     ```

-- To satisfy the replication Requirement #3, configure the [table routing rule](key-features.md#table-routing) as follows:
+- To satisfy the migration Requirement #3, configure the [table routing rule](key-features.md#table-routing) as follows:

     ```yaml
     routes: